|Diameter||3 mm ~ 800 mm|

 0.7 - 1.2 %

 Incoloy 800, 800H, and 800HT are nickel-iron-chromium alloys having high resistance to carburization and oxidation in high-temperature exposure and with good strength.
-These nickel steel alloys are identical except for the higher level of carbon in alloy 800H, and the addition of up to 1.20 % aluminum and titanium in alloy 800HT.
+These nickel steel alloys are identical except for the higher level of carbon in alloy 800H, and the addition of up to 1.20 % aluminium and titanium in alloy 800HT.

 The nickel alloy is dual certified (800H/HT) and combines the properties of both forms.
 Incoloy 800H/HT alloy was actually meant for high-temperature structural applications.
 These alloys are resistant to embrittlement from precipitation of sigma phase and chloride stress-corrosion cracking due to the nickel content.
 The corrosion resistance is quite high.